Indian Cities Unlocking After Declining COVID-19 Infections - UrduPoint

 Indian Cities Unlocking After Declining COVID-19 Infections

-(UrduPoint / Pakistan Point News / WAM - 05th Jun, 2021) From Krishnan Nayar NEW DELHI, 5th June, 2021 (WAM) – With COVID-19 infections coming down to the lowest level country-wide in nearly two months to 120,529 new cases in the last 24 hours, India’s major cities today announced significant relaxations in lockdowns in New Delhi and Mumbai.
+NEW DELHI, (UrduPoint / Pakistan Point News / WAM - 06th Jun, 2021) With COVID-19 infections coming down to the lowest level country-wide in nearly two months to 120,529 new cases during the last 24 hours, India’s major cities today announced significant relaxations in lockdowns in New Delhi and Mumbai.

 In Mumbai too, offices will only be allowed from Monday to function with 50 percent capacity till 4 pm.
 The same restriction will apply to restaurants both in occupancy level and timing of service.
 Fifty persons will be permitted at weddings and 20 at funerals.